Skip to main content

 Aromatase inhibitors (AIs) function by drastically reducing systemic estrogen levels, effectively removing the primary restraint on osteoclast function.
 This leads to a state of high-turnover bone loss.
 The osteoclasts become more numerous, more active, and live longer.
 They resorb bone at an accelerated rate, creating deeper and more numerous cavities.

 The osteoblasts, while still functional, simply cannot build new bone fast enough to fill these gaps.
-The net result is a progressive decline in (BMD), a key measure of skeletal health.
+The net result is a progressive decline in bone mineral density (BMD), a key measure of skeletal health.
 This process is what leads to osteopenia and, if unaddressed, osteoporosis, which significantly increases the risk of fragility fractures.

 Studies show that women taking AIs can experience a rate of bone loss that is substantially higher than that associated with natural menopause alone.
 This makes monitoring and proactive management a standard part of the treatment protocol for patients on these therapies.